robotics-upo/pedlab/README.md

 The node provides a simulation of a robot and a set of people using a Social Force Model.

+It is based on ROS and uses RViz for visualization.

 **[DOCUMENTATION UNDER CONSTRUCTION]**

 ## Robot simulation